 There’s something undeniably glamorous about a city escape – who can resist the romance of wining and dining somewhere with a buzzing atmosphere?
-With all the essentials for a lavish getaway, Melbourne is great for couples wanting to treat themselves.
-Inspired?
-Here’s how to spend 48 hours in Victoria’s dazzling capital…
+If you’re looking for a romantic getaway or short break, Melbourne is the perfect destination.
+With its vibrant atmosphere and luxurious amenities, it’s the ideal place to wine and dine with your significant other.

 Whether you consider yourselves serious gourmands, drink connoisseurs, art-fans or luxury-lovers, you’ll find plenty to love about Melbourne.